brittonhayes/aos/README.md

 ## 📈 Monitoring

-Application observability is instrumented with OpenTelemetry and available in Grafana, Prometheus, and Jaeger.
-All application services are behind a traefik reverse proxy.
+Application observability is instrumented with OpenTelemetry and telemetry is available in [Grafana](https://grafana.com/grafana/) and [Prometheus](https://prometheus.io/).
+Application tracing is power by [Grafana Tempo](https://grafana.com/oss/tempo/).
+All application services are behind [Traefik](https://doc.traefik.io/traefik/) reverse proxy.

 When running with docker-compose, the following services are available: